 In the new streaming dominant marketplace, track development plans are the key to a successful album cycle.
 So if you’re interested in seeing my track development plan, I’ve written extensively about this in another article here.

 32. Have Focus and the 80/20 Rule

 This is a crazy long list.
 Don’t have too many distractions for your customers, however at least make them aware of each option sometime during your album cycle.
 The 80/20 rule proves that 80% of your income will come from 20% of these revenue streams.
 Therefore when asking the customer to buy or stream, the best bet is to focus on the top two or three streaming outlets, top two MP3 Outlets, Top two Physical Outlets.
-Also you can use an infographic to steer your audience where you want them to purchase.
+Also you can use an infographic or widget to steer your audience where you want them to purchase.